frontenddeveloper2025dev/FilePilot/replit.md

 ## Overview

-This is a Python desktop file manager application built with tkinter that provides a graphical interface for common file system operations.
-The application allows users to navigate directories, manage files and folders, and perform operations like copy, cut, paste, and delete through an intuitive GUI interface.
-It includes advanced features like search functionality and sorting capabilities.
+This is a Python-based file manager application that has evolved from a desktop tkinter application to a web-based file management system.
+The application provides a browser-based interface for common file system operations including navigation, file uploads, downloads, directory creation, and search functionality.
+It's designed for deployment on serverless platforms like Vercel and includes both local development capabilities and cloud deployment configurations.

 ## User Preferences